-When settling the estate of a loved one who has a will-based estate plan in Alabama, a personal representative of the decedent is appointed to manage estate administration.
-This typically includes all steps necessary to move through the probate process and elements of the estate that don’t go through probate.
-Our estate probate attorneys will guide you every step of the way.
+With a will-based estate plan in Alabama, a personal representative of the decedent is appointed to manage estate administration.
+This administration typically includes all steps necessary to move through the probate process as well as estate assets that don’t go through probate.

-When settling the estate of a loved one who has a trust-based estate plan in Alabama, the successor trustee is responsible for distributing the assets of the decedent.
-No probate process is required.
+With a trust-based estate plan in Alabama, a successor trustee is responsible for distributing the assets of the decedent as specified in the trust.
+No probate process is required and the details are not made public.
 Taxes and creditor claims are handled by the successor trustee or his or her attorney.
-Our estate lawyers guide successor trustees in administering trusts.